Saturday, September 26, 2009

 Camera Critters

-Late summer/ early fall is the time for Skippers
+Late summer/ early fall is the time for skippers

-flexing their beautiful wings.
+and American Ladies, flexing their beautiful wings.

 Lots of purple and sunshine yellow, a mecca for nectaring insects.